michmich112/ParaphrAce/server/README.md

 # Server
 Back end server for ParaphrAce Written in Go
+Exposes the api on port 8080 by default.

+## Requirements
+You will need the following to run the server:
+- PostgreSQL Database: A postgresql database  to connect to with SSL enabled;
+- AWS S3 Bucket: An S3 bucket with credentials for an IAM account with the permissions to put objects;
+- Paraphrasing Api: A Paraphrasing API, specifically the one in this monorepo that implements the Pegasus model.

+## Routes

 ## Environment variables
 | Variable                | Required | Description                                                  |